 “Physical retail is at a crossroads.
 YES, you need to embrace technology.
 But this technology must embrace your customers.
 They demand a highly personalized shopping experience as standard.”Sir Terry Leahy; British Retail Thought Leader

 In this blog, we are going to take a focused look at the power of personalization in retail, the expectations of everyday customers, and how unified commerce will be the main driver.

 The following statistics have been collected by Purple, from 3 global markets, with 1500 participants.
-You can access the full report and list of stats for free in ‘Retail.
-Not Dead, Just Different’.

 What is unified commerce?